Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/Aqua.md

 ![Sensitive Data](images/sensitive.png)
 ![Vulnerability](images/vulnerability.png)

+## Configuring Assurance Policies

+In order to have the correct behaviour in you Azure DevOps pipeline (i.e break a build when vulnerabilities are found) it is important to at the very least configure assurance policies.

+In the Aqua dashboard, using the left navigation menu,  click on Policies -> Assurance Policies and Select the Default Image Policy as depicted below:

 ## Configure the Aqua Task in a CI pipeline in Azure DevOps

 Navigate to the address below or search for Aqua security in the Azure DevOps Marketplace.